Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Digit/Debug_ROIImagesLocation.md

 ## Description

-Folder on SD-Card where the ROI image files are stored.
+Folder on SD card where the ROI image files are stored.

 !!!
 Warning
         This image file saving function is disabled by default.
 A SD-Card has limited write cycles.
         Since the device does not do [Wear Leveling](https://en.wikipedia.org/wiki/Wear_leveling), this can wear out your SD-Card!